Christmas Shoebox Appeal FAQ

 Building a Shoebox has never been easier!
 You can either build your box at home or online.

 To build your box at home you’ll need to wrap a shoebox in colourful paper, fill it with items for a child and then drop it off at one of our many drop off points.
-We also request a donation of €4 to cover the costs associated with getting your box to a child.
+We also request a donation of €5 to cover the costs associated with getting your box to a child.

 Or if you’d prefer, you can build your box online and we’ll do the work for you.
 You can use the fun box builder to select the items you’d like to see in a box, donate €20 and we’ll ensure that a box full of lovely gifts gets to child!

 You can team up with family, friends, neighbours or colleagues to try to raise as many boxes, and help as many children, as possible!
-You can order promotional materials such as leaflets and posters here or you can download our digital leaflet here.
+You can order promotional materials such as leaflets and posters here or you can download our digital leaflet here

 What can I put in my Shoebox?

 We like to ensure that every shoebox is filled with items from the 4W’s – something to Wash with, something to Write with, something to Wear and something to make a child go Wow!
 If you’re filling your box at home we have lots of ideas of things to include on our website and social media!
-We ask you not to include scary or war related items, liquids, large clothes or food (other than sweets!); you can find a list of things to include and things not to include here.
+We ask you not to include scary or war related items, liquids, large clothes or food (other than sweets!).
+You can find a list of things to include and things not to include here

 If you’ve donated your box online Team Hope will ensure that it is filled with items from the 4W’s.
 You can use the fun box builder to select the items you’d like to see in a box before donating €20 and we’ll ensure that a box full of lovely gifts gets to child!